-Often "ring shape" or like a bug, or a solid object.
-ALWAYS associated with a sudden separation of the vitreous gel medically known as a "Posterior Vitreous Detachment" .
-Usually on the outside lateral field of view.
+These are often ring-shaped, or like a bug, or a solid object.
+They are always associated with a sudden separation of the vitreous gel, which is medically known as posterior vitreous detachment.
+Usually, they appear on the outside, lateral field of view.
 Our highest success rate is in the treatment of this floater type.
 Over 98% of our patients report improvement based on our internal chart review of simple hyaline opacities.
 Phone us at 239.275.8222

-Not to be confused with a retina detachment, this is a common occurrence after cataract surgery.
-The gel inside the eye collapses like a deflated beachball.
-Almost always associated with a Hyaline-Weiss opacity, or a large ball of eye floater fibers that patients describe as a "windshield wiper" or "grease spot" in their vision. .
+Not to be confused with retinal detachment, posterior vitreous detachment is a common occurrence after cataract surgery.
+The gel inside the eye collapses like a deflated beach ball.
+This is almost always associated with Hyaline-Weiss opacity, or a large ball of eye floater fibers that patients describe as a "windshield wiper" or "grease spot" in their vision.

-The vitreous gel becomes semi-liquid forming fiber balls that are seen as either blurred or distinct eye floaters, and sometimes a semi-stationary mass in the center of vision.
+In this occurrence, the vitreous gel becomes semi-liquid, forming fiber balls that are seen as either blurred or distinct eye floaters, and sometimes as a semi-stationary mass in the center of vision.
 90% of our patients report improvement based on our internal chart review.

-Eye floaters in these cases are very disturbing because they are very close to the retina, very distinct, and constantly seen....especially disturbing to young patients who work with computers.
-Our success rate in younger patient varies.
-65% of young floater patients who we examine are told by Dr. Geller that laser is not appropriate.
-Of those patients that we do treat, 70% will have improvement based on our internal medical record review.
-Click the video to hear the experience of a 36 year old who came to us from Germany..
+Eye floaters in these cases are disturbing because they are very close to the retina, very distinct, and constantly seen.
+These are especially disturbing to young patients who work with computers.
+Our success rate in younger patients varies.
+65% of the younger patients whom we examine are told by Dr. Geller that laser is not appropriate.
+Of those patients whom we do treat, 70% will see improvement based on our internal medical record review.
+Click the video to hear the experience of a 36-year-old patient who came to us from Germany.